nanobox-io/nanobox-docs/source/teams/app-add-member.html.md

 ---
 title: Adding Team Members
+description: Nanobox enables teams to work together on apps by allowing you to add team members to an app.
 ---

 Often, you are one of many working on your app.
 Nanobox enables teams to work together on apps by allowing you to add team members to an app.